ATKatary/deploy-react/README.md

-# deploy-react
+# Deploying React App
-A script for deploying react using apache on port 80
+### A script for deploying react using apache on port 80